50 women who broke barriers in the business world

-The American corporate world didn’t get its first African American woman chief executive until 2009 when Ursula M. Burns was appointed leader of Xerox.
-She left that role in 2017 and is now chairperson and chief executive at VEON.
+The American corporate world didn’t get its first Black woman chief executive until 2009 when Ursula M. Burns was appointed leader of Xerox.
+After leaving Xerox, she became chairperson and chief executive at VEON.
 Today, she is a director of the boards of Exxon Mobil, Nestlé, and Uber.

 Beth Mooney became the first woman to serve as chief of a top-20 U.S. bank when she took leadership of KeyCorp in 2011.
-By 2015, KeyCorp struct a deal to acquire $40 billion-asset First Niagara Financial Group for $4.1 billion—the company's biggest deal ever.
+In 2015, KeyCorp struct a deal to acquire $40 billion-asset First Niagara Financial Group for $4.1 billion—the company's biggest deal ever.
 The sale closed in late 2016.
-Mooney plans to retire from the role in May 2020.
+Mooney announced her retirement from the role in May 2020.

 Emily Howell Warner

-Long-relegated to the role of flight attendants, women had their path to becoming captains paved when Emily Howell Warner became the first permanent female pilot for a passenger airline in the U.S. in 1973.
-A year later, she entered the Air Line Pilots Association as its first female member.
-She would eventually become a Federal Aviation Administration examiner.
+Long-relegated to the role of flight attendants, women had their path to becoming captains paved when Emily Howell Warner became the first permanent woman pilot for a passenger airline in the U.S. in 1973.
+A year later, she entered the Air Line Pilots Association as its first female member and eventually became a Federal Aviation Administration examiner.

 You may also like: College majors that make the most money

-Marie Owens is considered to be the first female police officer in the United States.
+Marie Owens is considered to have been the first female police officer in the United States.
 The Chicago Police Department hired her in 1891 to help enforce child labor laws.